Bennotsi-MTG/Doomsday-Codex/misc/removal_table.md

-## Table of Alternative Wishable Artifact Removal Costs
+## 2. Table of Alternative Wishable Artifact Removal Costs

+This is a list of some less commonly used spells that can be 'tutored' via Burning Wish.
 *Many of these are not good choices to play but have been included for the sake of completeness*

 |        |Crash|Eye of Nowhere|Scrap Mastery|Shatterstorm|Subterranean Tremors|Vandalblast|